 Universidad del Zulia (University of Zulia), Venezuela.

-Dr Francisco M. Ochoa Corona is an assistant professor at the National Institute for Microbial Forensics & Food and Agricultural Biosecurity (NIMFFAB), Department of Entomology & Plant Pathology, Oklahoma State University since August 2008.
+Dr Francisco M. Ochoa Corona is an associate professor at the National Institute for Microbial Forensics & Food and Agricultural Biosecurity (NIMFFAB), Department of Entomology & Plant Pathology, Oklahoma State University since August 2008.
 Dr. Ochoa Corona is a forensic plant pathologist, specializes in developing and delivering reference diagnostics for exotic, naturalized, and indigenous plant viruses and other phytopathogens of relevance to agricultural biosecurity and microbial forensics.
 His work is applicable to plant pathogens, and more recently to insects that can be intercepted at borders, or detected by general surveillance of field settings or within transitional facilities.
 Ochoa Corona's research in plant pathology contributes scientific input to regulatory officials regarding plant health emergencies and focuses on targeted aspects of forensic plant pathology that are relevant to agricultural biosecurity in Oklahoma, the southern plains, the United States and other regions of the world such as the South Pacific and Central and South America.
 Dr Ochoa Corona joined OSU from the Investigation and Diagnostic Centre (IDC) at Biosecurity New Zealand (BNZ), Ministry of Agriculture and Forestry (MAF), where he was Principal Adviser Virology.

 - National Institute for Microbial Forensics & Food and Agricultural Biosecurity (NIMFFAB)